ironclad logo

 Why data disclosure agreements are important

-- Description of data: This provision will describe the specific data types that will be shared or disclosed.
+• Description of data: Identify the specific data types that will be shared or disclosed.

-- Permitted use: This clause specifies the objective of the data sharing and how the data recipient can use the shared data.
-This will help ensure that the data recipient only uses it for the agreed-upon purpose.
+• Permitted use: Specify the objective of the data sharing and how the data recipient can use the shared data, ensuring they only use it for the agreed-upon purpose.

-- Data security: In this section, you will specify who is responsible for maintaining data security and the security measures they must implement.
-These may include specific file transmission methods, like encryption, a particular file format, and access control.
+• Data security: Define who is responsible for maintaining data security and the specific measures they must implement, such as encryption requirements, file transmission methods, file formats, and access controls.

 The risks of not having a data disclosure agreement